sharetribe/flex-docs/src/docs/background/off-session-payments/index.md

 Flex API has capabilities for
 [saving payment card details for future use](https://www.sharetribe.com/api-reference/marketplace.html#stripe-customer).
-In addition, it is possible to configure your transaction process in such a way that the customer is charged automatically off-session at certain point in time (i.e. when they are not present and interacting with your web site or app), provided that they have saved a payment card to their account.
+In addition, it is possible to configure your transaction process in such a way that the customer is charged automatically off-session at a certain point in time (i.e. when they are not present and interacting with your web site or app), provided that they have saved a payment card to their account.
 This allows you to charge customers closer to their